How to Visit Neuschwanstein Castle by Train

 How to get from Munich to Füssen

 Your journey starts at München Hbf, Munich’s central station.
-The train from Munich to Füssen takes just over an hour, and mountain peaks and cows grazing on slopes greet you as you approach your destination.
+The train from Munich to Füssen takes about 2 hours, and mountain peaks and cows grazing on slopes greet you as you approach your destination.
 Trains leave every hour and require no reservation.
+Depending on your connection, there is a chance you have to switch trains in Augsburg or Geltendorf.

 Buses will carry you on from Füssen station.
 Ride line RVA/OVG 73 in the direction of Steingaden / Garmisch-Partenkirchen or line RVA/OVG 78 in the direction of Schwangau.
 From both buses, leave at the Hohenschwangau / Alpseestraße stop.
 The ride takes 8 minutes and costs 2.30 euros each way.
 Once you reach the village of Hohenschwangau, it’s about a 30-minute walk to Neuschwanstein castle.

 If you’re traveling with your bags, there is luggage storage at Füssen station.

 Additional info about how to visit Neuschwanstein Castle

 Before you make the trek up to visit Neuschwanstein castle, remember to buy the 12-euro ticket at the ticket center in Hohenschwangau – it’s not possible at the castle itself.
 If you’re a castle or royalty buff, consider a combi-ticket, which includes Hohenschwangau Castle and the Museum of the Bavarian Kings for 29.50 euros.

 It’s a good idea to buy your ticket online if you plan to visit during the busy summer months.
 The reservation fee is 1.80 euros, but it guarantees entry and helps you avoid the long wait to enter the castle.
 (A friend of mine recently waited five hours in line.)

 3 other things to do in Füssen